 Most of the milk substitutes worked great.
 However, some were definitely better than others.

-With many of these substitutes, you have a bit of wiggle room.
+With most of these substitutes, you have a bit of wiggle room.

 Depending on how rich or light you want your waffles, you can adjust the ratios or even combine substitutes.